 If you’re growing succulents indoors, place them near a sunny window where they will get bright, indirect light.
 If you’re growing succulents outdoors, choose a spot in your garden that gets partial sun to full sun.

-Can Succulent Survive Without Sunlight?
+Can Succulents Survive Without Sunlight?

 No plant can survive without sunlight.
 However, some plants are more tolerant of low-light conditions than others.